twitter/cassovary/scripts/README.md

 If you provide input and output files, a forward mapping will be computed from integers in the inputIds file to that of the outputIndices file.
 The inputIds file must have only a single integer per line.

+If you provide a 4th argument, then a reverse mapping will be computed for the first element on each line.
+For example, if there is a mapping from 1 -> 4, and the line "4 3 2 1 0" is provided,
+then the line "1 3 2 1 0" is returned.

 ### RunCDGServer [config.json]